Idaho National Wildlife Refuges

 The refuge was established in 1908 as a place to protect the area’s wildlife and forests.
 Today, it’s a popular destination for hikers, campers, and wildlife enthusiasts from all over the world.
 One of the best ways to experience the Nez Perce-Clearwater National Forest is by taking a scenic drive through it.
 The forest has many beautiful overlooks and hiking trails that offer stunning views of the surrounding mountains and forests.

 The forest covers over four million acres of land that’s filled with fisheries, timber harvests, and exciting wilderness.
 There are some mining operations in the area, but they are heavily regulated to ensure nothing negatively impacts the wildlife or ecology of the forest.
 In regards to water, Nez-Perce Clearwater has some of the highest-quality drinking water in the United States with plenty of rivers and creeks.

 If you’re looking for a place to see some of Idaho’s most majestic creatures, the Nez Perce-Clearwater National Forest is definitely worth a visit.
-While you’re here, why not spend a night or two camping under the stars?
+While you’re here, why not pack-in a lightweight tent and spend a night or two camping under the stars?
 There’s nothing quite like falling asleep to the sound of elk bugling in the distance!

 Morley Nelson Snake River Birds of Prey National Conservation Area